Esports: Olympic Games recognition

+In June 2024, the IOC Executive Board announced the proposal to establish the Olympic Esports Games during the 142nd IOC Session held prior to the 2024 Summer Olympics in Paris, with the inaugural event to take place in 2025 at Saudi Arabia following a new partnership with their National Olympic Committee, later rescheduled for 2027.
+The proposal was ultimately approved by a unanimous vote on 23 July 2024.
+The partnership with the Saudi Arabian Olympic Committee, initially slated for 12 years, would end prematurely on 30 October 2025.
+The IOC will still organize the Olympic Esports Games, but under a new partnership structure.

 Games

 A number of games are popular among professional competitors.
 The tournaments which emerged in the mid-1990s coincided with the popularity of fighting games and first-person shooters, genres which still maintain a devoted fan base.
 In the 2000s, real-time strategy games became overwhelmingly popular in South Korean internet cafés, with crucial influence on the development of esports worldwide.
 Competitions exist for many titles and genres, though the most popular games as of the early 2020s are Counter-Strike: Global Offensive, Call of Duty, League of Legends, Dota 2, Fortnite, Rocket League, Valorant, Hearthstone, Super Smash Bros.
 Melee, StarCraft II and Overwatch.
 Hearthstone has also popularized the digital collectible card game (DCCG) genre since its release in 2014.

 Video game design

 While it is common for video games to be designed with the experience of the player in game being the only priority, many successful esports games have been designed to be played professionally from the beginning.
 Developers may decide to add dedicated esports features, or even make design compromises to support high level competition.
 Games such as StarCraft II, League of Legends, and Dota 2 have all been designed, at least in part, to support professional competition.